Quan123tom/fir_fpga/modularized_control_system_with_noise/README.md

 The primary challenge faced during the development of this product was the managing of the total 8-clock cycle delay that was introduced by the FIR filter and the controller.
 ### Stability Analysis
-* To combat the high 8-cc latency a relatively high Kd was used making the system responsive to changes and acting as a lead compensator.
+To combat the 8-cc latency the controller was tuned using Phase Margin analysis.
-* The system was fined tuned to achieve a critically damped step response.
+* Lead compensation: The derivative term (Kd) was used to provide sufficient phase lead, counteracting the lag introduced but the total latency.
-* The current version of this project was implemented with integer level prescision.
-Future improvements may include fixed point scaling.
+* Critical Damping: The system was fine-tuned to have a critically damped (ζ = 0.707) response that ptovides the fastest settling time and introduces no overshoot.
 ## Verification of the design via closed loop TB:
 The system was verified using a SystemVerilog testbench that simulates a physical "Plant" (integrator model).
 * Noise injection: andom Gaussian noise was added to the plant feedback to validate the FIR filter's efficacy in preventing "D-term jitter."